Best anti-inflammatory foods for dogs

 - persistent infections

 Sure, we know that food is the fuel that drives our bodies.
-In humans, diets that are high in saturated fat, trans fats, sugar, and/or refined carbohydrates can increase in inflammatory symptoms — and the same is true for dogs.
+In humans, diets that are high in saturated fat, trans fats, sugar, and/or refined carbohydrates can increase inflammation symptoms — and the same is true for dogs.

 Internal inflammation, like when your dog has an irritated digestive tract, is harder to spot than a sprained paw.
 We often overlook the idea of food as medicine when it comes to our dogs.

-There are specific anti-inflammatory foods for dogs that can help fight inflammation, but before you look at specific ingredients, think about whether the form of dog food you’re using is a problem.
+There are specific anti-inflammatory foods that can help fight a dog’s inflammation, but before you look at specific ingredients, think about whether the form of dog food you’re using is a problem.

-Dry dog food is highly processed, and causes more inflammation in your dog’s digestive system, while whole, minimally processed dog foods have natural anti-inflammatory properties.
+Dry kibble is a highly processed food, and causes more inflammation in your dog’s digestive system, while whole, minimally processed dog foods have natural anti-inflammatory properties.